lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 ## Homeworked Example
 [Screencast Link]()

-*If you wanted to use this example and dataset as a basis for a homework assignment, you could... *
+*If you wanted to use this example and dataset as a basis for a homework assignment, you could create a different subset of data.
+I worked the example for students taking the ANOVA class.
+You could choose multivariate or psychometrics.
+You could also choose a different dependent variable.
+I chose the traditional pedagogy subscale.
+Two other subscales include socially responsive pedagogy and valued by the student.*

 ### Working the Problem with R and R Packages